ddsnowboard/FantasyStocks/spec.md

 >Open issue: Should you have a "forgot password" button?
 That seems difficult to implement, but I suppose it *is* important...

 >Technical note: I'd like to avoid inline javascript if at all possible because it's gross.
-However, it django breaks all the possible relative path stuff that would allow it to be in the file with the html pages or something, I'm willing to put up with it.
+However, if django breaks all the possible relative path stuff that would allow it to be in the file with the html pages or something, I'm willing to put up with it.

 ###Dashboard